Get in contact with us by email, phone or just stay social and connect with us on LinkedIn & Twitter

 Principal Security Architect, Vanderbilt University Medical Centre (USA)

 Bill Schultz is security architect who has worked in the Information Technology field for over 14 years, with s focus on Enterprise Architecture, Security Architecture, Risk Management & Compliance.
 Bill has built security programs, risk management programs, and developed strategic architectures and technical system architectures.
 Bill has led risk management & security architecture initiatives to build secure systems that comply with Federal, Healthcare, or PCI Standards.X

 A few of the hardest problems SABSA architects face are working alone, and getting started where there are challenges.
-These design workshops not only build teams from people who may have never worked together before, they challenge the groups to quickly overcome challenges to deliver actionable architecture quickly.
-It can be done; this activity proves it.
+These design workshops not only build teams from people who may have never worked together before, they challenge the groups to quickly overcome.

 Networking & Dinner